 Processing Center, P.O.
 Box 57010, Irvine, California 92619-7090.

 office.
-Business may be conducted by mail or phone only.
+Business may be conducted by mail, by phone or online at

 For more information visit the California Department of Motor Vehicles website, www.dmv.ca.gov.

 The Traffic Clerk's Office is open Monday through Friday from 8:00 a.m. to 3:00 p.m., except holidays.
 The